51Degrees/documentation/src/examples/customelement/onpremise.md

     @Override
     public List<AspectPropertyMetaData> getProperties() {
-        // The only property which will be returned is "age" which will be
+        // The only property which will be returned is "starsign" which will be
-        // an Integer.
+        // an String.
         return Arrays.asList(
             (AspectPropertyMetaData)new AspectPropertyMetaDataDefault(
-                "age",
+                "starsign",
                 this,
-                "age",
-                Integer.class,
-                Arrays.asList("free"),
-                true),
-            (AspectPropertyMetaData)new AspectPropertyMetaDataDefault(
                 "starsign",
-                this,
-                "age",
                 String.class,
                 Arrays.asList("free"),
                 true));